namengegm/yolo/README.md

 Permission issues check resolution https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue

 ### Good practices
-- create images with a version name
+- Create images with a version tags.
-- Run containers with tag -rm to remove it after it is stopped
+- Run containers with tag -rm to remove it after it is stopped.
+- Run container with a flag -d in detached mode to allow user interact with cmd
-- Ensure containers have version tags, volume attached and are run from the stable images
+- Ensure containers have version tags, volume attached and are run from the stable images.